Beckhoff-JP/tc_influxdb_client/README.md

     Logging to the data and writing to the database is completely asynchronous.

-* Automatically scale size of data chunk with database writing speed
+* The size of data chunk is automatically scaled depends on database writing speed

     High speed cyclic data will be collected on data buffer and send to database with bulk insert.
 Each data size of bulk insert is adjusted in order to database throughput.